Chronic Neck Pain

 - Certain antiseizure medications

-- Corticosteroid injection—to treat the pain and reduce inflammation caused by disk disease
+- Corticosteroid injection—to treat the pain and reduce inflammation caused by disc disease

 There are other treatments that might be helpful for neck pain.

 - Low-level laser therapy— a light source is directed on the painful area

 - Electrotherapy treatments, such as repetitive magnetic stimulation, and nerve and muscle stimulation

 - Intermittent traction (pulling on the neck)

 Most cases of neck pain are treated medically.
 In some cases surgery is needed.
 The type of surgery will depend on the cause of pain.
 For example, if you have a herniated disc in your neck, surgery will remove the damaged part of the disc.